matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ![Cloud Directory Sync](gcp-img/security/gcp-sec-cloud-directory-sync.png "Cloud Directory Sync")

-**How GCDS works**
+**How GCDS works.**

 - Data exported from your LDAP server to Active Directory.
-- GCDS connects to the Google domain and generates a list of Google uses, groups, and shared contacts that you specify.
+- GCDS connects to the Google domain and generates a list of Google users, groups, and shared contacts that you specify.
 - GCDS compares these lists and updates your Google domain to match the data.
 - When the synchronization is complete, a report emailed.

-**Google Cloud Directory Sync (GCDS)**
+**Google Cloud Directory Sync (GCDS).**

 - One-way synchronization; the data in your directory server never modified or compromised.

-**GCDS runs in your server environment**
+**GCDS runs in your server environment.**

 - There is no access to your AD/LDAP server outside your perimeter.

-**GCDS auto-provisioning and deprovisioning**
+**GCDS auto-provisioning and de-provisioning.**

 - The GCDS auto-provisioning and de-provisioning features reduce possible security risk.

-**Managed Service for Microsoft Active Directory allows you to manage your cloud-based, AD-dependent workloads**
+**Managed Service for Microsoft Active Directory allows you to manage your cloud-based, AD-dependent workloads.**

 - Managed Service for Microsoft Active Directory:
     - Runs actual Microsoft AD controllers.
     - Is virtually maintenance-free.
     - Supports both hybrid cloud and standalone cloud domains.

-**Managed Service for Microsoft Active Directory includes many useful features**
+**Managed Service for Microsoft Active Directory includes many useful features.**

 - An actual AD domain.
 - Familiar tools, such as Group Policy and RSAT.